Take 1-2 approved courses alongside UCLA students for college credit!

 PHILOS 3: Historical Introduction to Philosophy [ONLINE]

-PHILOS 7: Introduction to Philosophy of the Mind [ONLINE & IN-PERSON options]
+PHILOS 7: Introduction to Philosophy of the Mind [ONLINE]

 PHILOS 22: Introduction to Ethical Theory [ONLINE]